Web Design Wilmington NC

 1. Keep it simple

-A great domain name is easy to remember and easy to type quickly.
+A great domain name is easy to remember and easy to type.
 If your name is Robert and you sell bicycles you might want to build your site under bobsbikes.com (sadly already taken by a media company in Alabama).

 Search for a domain name that is short, sharp, and says as much as possible about your business.